praeducer/conversational-agent/README.md

 # conversational-agent
-This conversational agent will help people, especially employers, understand the OMSCS Specialization in Interactive Intelligence.
-Users interacting with the agent will learn about the topics the students study, about what types of projects the students can build, and about current trends in the field.
+Neona is a chat bot that helps people understand artificial intelligence.
+People interacting with her will learn about the topics students of AI study.

+What's next for Neona?
+In the future, she will be used by students to find courses and jobs in the field of AI.
+From the perspective of universities and employers, she will also be used as a teaching assistant and a recruiting tool.